CAS-Atlantic/vtr-verilog-to-routing/doc/src/odin/quickstart.md

 ## Example Usage

 The following are simple command-line arguments and a description of what they do.
-It is assumed that they are being performed in the Odin_II directory.
+It is assumed that they are being performed in the odin_ii directory.

 ```bash
    ./odin_II -v <path/to/verilog/File>